CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 ### Proposed Solution: Drawbacks
 [Proposed Solution: Drawbacks]: #proposed-solution-drawbacks

-- The need for regular TEST, PROD SBX, and PROD backups will be imperative in case issues arise with loading and removing data to prevent overlap.
+- The need for regular TEST, PROD SBX, and PROD backups will be imperative in case issues arise with loading and removing data to prevent overlap, and when running in idempotent mode with the pipeline does not work.

 ### Proposed Solution: Notable Alternatives
 [Proposed Solution: Notable Alternatives]: #proposed-solution-notable-alternatives